okta/odyssey/packages/docs/icons.md

 It’s recommended to use a word to accompany an icon.
 Like the previous example shows, icons should call attention to the action and the icon should follow suit.
 Depending on the situation, some icons are better for clicking, where others are better suited as static.

-As a result, this will drastically reduce the amount of icons we have, increase understanding and clarity in our actions.

 </Description>

 <Visual variant="positive">